Teaching > Comparative & International > Politics of European Cooperation

 Overview

 This course provides an overview of the history, the political institutions, the decision-making processes and people’s views of the European Union.
 The emphasis throughout will be on understanding why member states, alone or together, made particular choices about further (or lesser) integration.
 By the end of the course, you will have a thorough knowledge of the European Union, as well as an understanding of how our theories of comparative and international politics help explain policy choices and developments in the EU.
-In addition, you’ll be able to make an informed judgment about whether “ever closer union” (as called for in the EU’s foundational texts) is a good or bad idea.
+In addition, you’ll be able to make an informed judgment about whether “ever closer union” (as called for in the EU’s foundational texts) is a good or bad idea, as well as whether it is a realistic aspiration.

 Syllabus

-I most recently offered this course in the Spring of 2020.
-The COVID-adjusted syllabus can be downloaded by clicking here.
+I most recently offered this course in the Fall of 2024.
+The syllabus can be downloaded by clicking here.